DATA-606-SPRING-2022/Jin_DATA606/README.md

 The data for this project is the Amazon Review Data (2018) which is collected by the University of California San Diego (https://nijianmo.github.io/amazon/index.html).
 The dataset includes reviews (rating, text, helpfulness votes), product metadata (descriptions, category information, price, brand, and image features).
 It contains a total number of 233.1 million real reviews with the size of 34 gigabytes from Amazon.
 I would use a subset of this data due to the computing resource limitation.
 The smaller dataset is the subset of the data in which all users and items have at least 5 reviews.

+The smaller dataset might result in a lack of sufficient data for building a Collaborative Filtering model because it requires a large amount of purchase history for the same product to generate recommendations.
+In that case, I might use the full review dataset but with the rating feature only to resolve the computing power issue.

 Data format:

 Review data